VincentTam/vincenttam.github.io/source/_posts/2014-06-16-noscript-abe-rules-for-wlan-web-portal-login.markdown

 For ordinary netizens who *don't* have time to read the post on InformAction Forums, I've prepared a screenshot to depict the problem.

-{% imgpopup /images/posts/NoScriptABE/ABEAtom.png 100% NoScript ABE blocks Atom Feed from reloading %}
+{% img fancybox /images/posts/NoScriptABE/ABEAtom.png 'NoScript ABE blocks Atom Feed from reloading' 'fig1' %}

 <!-- more -->